Nitishv06/nyayalekh/README.md

 testing, and a live demo.
 If you ever hit a 429 during testing, just wait ~60 seconds; Groq's limits reset on a rolling window.
 Exact numbers can change, so check https://console.groq.com/docs/rate-limits if something feels off.

-## Before you submit — checklist

-- [ ] Re-verify the 4 BNS sections in `bns_data.py` against a current source (things can be amended; I verified as of July 2026).
-- [ ] Test all 4 offence scenarios end-to-end (fraud, theft, intimidation, hurt).
-- [ ] Confirm the deployed link works from a phone / different device, no login required.
-- [ ] `.env` / API key is NOT committed to your public GitHub repo — add `.env` to `.gitignore`.
-- [ ] Record your 2–3 min demo: messy narrative → extracted facts → section reasoning with
-      ingredients shown → generated PDF → the "police must register FIR" payoff line.
-- [ ] Write your 1–2 page problem statement (I can draft this next if you want).

 ## Disclaimer